jimmieego/reading-notes/CSS/CSS-in-Depth.md

 - The container behaves like a block display element, filling 100% of the available width.
 - Your design doesn’t need to fill every cell of the grid.
 Leave a cell empty where you want to add whitespace.
+- Each grid item must be a child element of the grid container.